boyliang/injection_by_ptrace/README.md

 	- myso.cpp
 	- myso.h

-In the end, we get three file: demo1, libinso.so, libmyso.so.
+In the end, we get three files: demo1, libinso.so, libmyso.so.

 ##Usage
 First of all, you should build the [poison](https://github.com/boyliang/Poison).
 According to the following steps: